 So, finding that sweet spot is key, but it can be challenging to ascertain exactly when to pounce.
 Once you've acknowledged a pre-delinquent account, however, knowing how to contact each customer and what tone to use with them can be tricky.
 You want to prevent them from falling into delinquency, but you also don't want to damage the relationship.

 From one platform, banks are able to manage credit risks throughout the entire lifecycle of an account; from disbursement to write-off or sale.
-By keeping track of every detail of an account, these systems allow banks to identify and treat risks early, perform efficient collections, manage legal proceedings and recoveries and gain detailed insights into portfolio evolution, collections strategies and resource efficiency.
+By keeping track of every detail of an account, these systems allow banks to identify and treat risks early, perform efficient collections, manage legal proceedings and recoveries and gain detailed insights into portfolio evolution, collections strategies, and resource efficiency.
 There are even simulation tools that allow you to test the waters with different strategies before implementing them.

 Cons: There are few drawbacks to mention here.
-It could be argued that a “master of one trade” might be preferred to a ‘jack of all trades’ approach.
+It could be argued that a “master of one trade” might be preferred to a ‘jack of all trades approach.
 There are also the obvious drawbacks of having to train your staff to use the software.
 However, these suites are designed to make debt collection easier, not more complicated, so they are often remarkably simple to learn.

-Ultimately, the solution you choose to handle your NPLs (or prevent your pre-delinquent accounts from becoming NPLs) will depend on the culture, the debt landscape and the infrastructure of the country you're operating in, the number of customers on your books and what strategies make sense to your business and your brand.
+Ultimately, the solution you choose to handle your NPLs (or prevent your pre-delinquent accounts from becoming NPLs) will depend on the culture, the debt landscape and the infrastructure of the country you're operating in, the number of customers on your books, and what strategies make sense to your business and your brand.

-There are drawbacks and benefits to all options, but in the vast majority of situations, a specialised software solution offers the best balance.
+There are drawbacks and benefits to all options, but in the vast majority of situations, a specialized software solution offers the best balance.
 It offers an element of customer-centricity, greater flexibility for the banks themselves, and a platform that will continue to evolve in line with industry developments.